firesim/firesim/docs/Advanced-Usage/FAQs.rst

 Is there a good way to keep track of what AGFI corresponds to what FireSim commit?
 ----------------------------------------------------------------------------------

-When building an AGFI during ``firesim buildafi``, FireSim keeps track of what FireSim repository commit was used to build the AGFI.
+When building an AGFI during ``firesim buildbitstream``, FireSim keeps track of what FireSim repository commit was used to build the AGFI.
 To view a list of AGFI's that you have built and what you have access to, you can run the following command:

 ::